openstates/blog/content/post/tracking-legislation-on-open-states.md

 title: Tracking Legislation on OpenStates.org
 ---

-We're excited to announce that your most-requested feature, bill tracking and alerts, has come to the new OpenStates.org!
+We're excited to announce that our most-requested feature, bill tracking and alerts, has come to the new OpenStates.org!

 Here's what's new: